 In fall of 2018, the park name was modified to include the words “Civil Rights” to honor the work of community leaders and organizations in Seattle who work on issues of social justice, and to celebrate the contributions of Rev. Dr. Martin Luther King Jr. and other civil rights leaders.

 BlackPast.org online reference center

 2017 Martin Luther King Jr. Unity Day with Angela Davis.
-In the video below, Mayor Ed Murray, Council President Bruce A. Harrell and members of the Seattle City Council, city departments, along with community leaders, city employees, and the public welcome activist, scholar, author, and keynote speaker Angela Davis to celebrate Dr. Martin Luther King Jr.’s legacy.
-This year’s event is the City of Seattle’s third annual Martin Luther King Unity Day celebration.
+City and community leaders, city employees, and the public welcome activist, scholar, author, and keynote speaker Angela Davis to celebrate Dr. Martin Luther King Jr.’s legacy.
+It was the City of Seattle’s third annual Martin Luther King Unity Day celebration.